Taqa-Town/NumericTypesConverter/README.md

 - clean, simple and error free
 - beautiful WinUI themes
 - portable exe file
-- 25 character input limit
+- 25 character input limit in the textbox
 - only works on Winodws 10 or higher
 # Dependencies
 - WASDK/WinUI 3